dobuzora/tms/README.md

 # tms
-tms is Time Management System for my research.
+tms is Task Management System for me.